zer0xde4n/entropy-client/README.md

 # Entropy Markets Client Library

-Typescript client library for interacting with Entropy Markets, inspired by Mango Markets.
+Typescript client library for interacting with Entropy Markets. **This code, and Entropy Markets at large, draws inspiration and is friendly forked from Mango Markets.**

 ## Installation